- What To Do If You Experience Sexual Violence

 Refer your friend for professional assistance and get support for yourself!

-Individuals or groups interested in programs on rape prevention may contact Jessica Nuñez, Title IX Coordinator/BIT Case Manager, for referrals and community information.
+Individuals or groups interested in programs on rape prevention may contact Allison Brady, Dean of Students and Title IX Coordinator, for referrals and community information.

 Types of Sexual Violence: